Kazan Arrows: Russian Championship

-Playing In England
+Playing in England

-In 1998 they went on tour round Great Britain and were hosted by the London Skolars.
-During the tour they also played the Rugby League Conference Runners Up Leicester Phoenix at Saffron Lane.
+In 1998, they went on tour around Great Britain and were hosted by the London Skolars.
+During the tour, they also played the Rugby League Conference Runners Up Leicester Phoenix at Saffron Lane.
 They then hosted the Skolars in 1999.

-In 2002 the club took part in 'The Damart Russian Tour', a tour of England with Locomotive Moscow.
-The team got the chance to play the Bradford Bulls in front of 2,000 at Odsal.
-They lost 86-14, conceding 15 tries.
+In 2002, the club took part in 'The Damart Russian Tour', a tour of England with RC Lokomotiv Moscow.
+The team played the Bradford Bulls in front of 2,000 at Odsal, losing 86-14 and conceding 15 tries, followed by a visit to Craven Park to play Hull Kingston Rovers, losing 40-10 and having players sent off and sin binned after a fight broke out between the players of both teams in the second half.

 Also in 2002, and in 2003 they competed in the York International 9s tournament.
-They were beaten by French team Lézignan Sangliers in 2002, having won their quarter final match.
+They were beaten by French team Lézignan Sangliers in 2002, having won their quarter-final match.

 Challenge Cup

 The team frequently made an appearance in the Rugby League Challenge Cup and alongside fellow Russian club Locomotive Moscow, they became the first Russian clubs to take part in the competition in 2001.
-In 2005 they lost 62-14 against the Keighley Cougars in Round 3 of the competition.
-In 2007 they were beaten by Thornhill Trojans 38-20 in Round 2.
+In 2005 they lost 62–14 against the Keighley Cougars in Round 3 of the competition.
+In 2007 they were beaten by Thornhill Trojans 38–20 in Round 2.

 Switch to rugby union

 The advent of rugby sevens in the Olympics caused the Kazan Arrows to change their senior squad to play rugby union.
 For the time being they will still run a junior rugby league team.

-A Russian Ministry of Sports order number 21 dated January 20, 2010 expelled the Rugby League from the State Register of Sports of Russia.
+A Russian Ministry of Sports order number 21 dated 20 January 2010 expelled the Rugby League from the State Register of Sports of Russia.
 In February a new president of the RRLF was elected, Alexander Eremin.